daniprec/daniprec.github.io/_posts/2023-06-08-european-parliament.md

 ![Daniel's pitch at the European Parliament](https://daniprec.github.io/images/230607_pitch.png)

-I started my pitch by dropping a crazy statistic: did you know that the shipping industry emits 30 tons of CO2 into the atmosphere every second?
+I started my pitch by dropping a crazy statistic: did you know that the shipping industry releases 30 tons of CO2 into the atmosphere every second?
 It's a massive problem, and we need some serious solutions ASAP!

 The highlight of my pitch was introducing Green Navigation, a data-driven approach that we've developed at Canonical Green.
 Our tool empowers shipping companies to cut their emissions by at least 2% while making their journeys safer for everyone involved.
 And it can be implemented right now!
 All you need is a computer and Internet access to make it work.
 It's affordable and accessible for businesses of all sizes.